 manufacturing + distribution

-In February 2022, Sikich surveyed nearly 100 manufacturing and distribution executives on supply chain disruptions, workforce needs, facility plans and more.
+In October 2022, Sikich surveyed more than 120 manufacturing and distribution executives on optimism, automation, plans for a possible recession, and more.

 TAB THROUGH THE RESULTS BELOW.

 Optimism is continuing to trend downward.
 Only 49% of industry executives rated their optimism a seven or higher, on a scale of one to 10, with an economic recession serving as the top contributing factor, similar to sentiments in June of 2022.
 And Sikich is not the only one seeing this trend.
 The National Association of Manufacturer’s quarterly outlook survey found only 75.6% of their respondents were positive about their company’s outlook; the association’s lowest outlook since Q4 of 2020.

 “The manufacturing and distribution sector is one of resilience.
 I don’t anticipate the looming recession would have great effects on their trajectory of growth.
 Though, the 2023 ISA Global Economic and Risk Outlook found the over-65 population is the fastest growing segment of the U.S. population, predicted to grow from 9% today to 16% by 2050.
 This is not ideal for employers.
 I encourage industry leaders to focus on long-term solutions to backfill their aging workforce and automate as much as they can.”

 – Jerry Murphy, Partner-in-Charge of Manufacturing & Distribution Services

 “Our customers are still ordering – perhaps a ‘spend it while you have it’ mentality.”

 “We have enough work in-house to keep our employees busy for at least the next five to six months, even if we didn’t get any more work.
 We also have acquired several new customers that have ordered a significant amount of work from us.”

 “Backlog of orders will keep everything good for at least six months.”

 “I’m fairly positive; our backlog and pipeline look strong.”